 7. Country Groups should not be limited to particular geographical areas.
 In order to achieve sufficient breadth of experience to promote both effective and efficient discussion, each group should contain at least four Contracting Parties with operational nuclear installations.
-Tables 2 and 3 in Annex III show a suggested means of allocating Contracting Parties with nuclear installations to Country Groups.
+Annex III provides details on the method of determining the composition of Country Groups.